 Some businesses may react by reducing workers hours to avoid them working over 48 hours.
 This may lead to increased costs of recruiting extra workers.

 Businesses may be able to schedule the first and last appointments closer to a workers home to avoid large chunks of time being classed as working time.

 Some employers may just risk their staff working more than 48 hours per week (without a valid opt-out) as the ‘risk’ of staff bringing claims as their employer is in breach of the WTR may be small.

-This ruling does not mean staff will get paid more for their overall time – it’s all about health and safety.
+This ruling doesn’t mean staff will get paid more for their overall time – it’s all about health and safety.
 Trade Unions are now demanding that workers get paid for this travelling time and it’s obvious workers will demand more pay, but employers may not need to agree to this.

-If workers are entitled to overtime this may be an issue, so check what your contracts actually say.
+If workers are entitled to overtime, this may be an issue, so check what your contracts actually say.

 Following the Tyco decision, Valentine claimed that these first and last journeys were working time and claimed time off in lieu for this travel time.
-He did not, however, claim that the failure to pay him was an ‘unlawful’ deduction of wages.
+He didn’t, however, claim that the failure to pay him was an ‘unlawful’ deduction of wages.
 The original employment tribunal agreed that the travelling time constituted working time and went further to decide that the employer had made an unlawful deduction from his wages by failing to pay him for his travelling time.